Cornerstone-OnDemand/modelkit/docs/library/using_models.md

 picked either amongst models defined in the `modelkit.library.model_configuration` module, or by specifying a `modelkitModelConfiguration` at runtime.

-In each case, the models are then accessed via `ModelLibrary.get_model("some name")` and used with `Model.predict`.
+In each case, the models are then accessed via `ModelLibrary.get("some name")` and used with `Model.predict`.

 Here is a typical implementation that uses an modelkit model configured as `my_favorite_model` somewhere under the `modelkit.models` module.